Skip to content

 IGN (Ignition)

-Higher-probability IGN scenarios: - At major Janus support levels - Following TD warning signals - With regime filter alignment (LOK) - In higher timeframe uptrends - With volume confirmation
+Higher-probability IGN scenarios: - At major Janus support levels - Following TD warning signals - With bullish regime filter alignment - In higher timeframe uptrends - With volume confirmation

 Lower-probability IGN scenarios: - Far from support levels - Against higher timeframe downtrends - During low volatility periods - Near major resistance levels